EvidentlyCube/evidently-pixi/README.md

 A collection of modules and classes that make it easier to create games in [Pixi.js](https://www.pixijs.com/).
 The modules are:

  * **Bootstrap** - Contains the `Game` class that bootstraps the whole application using other modules.
+ * **Managers** - Classes for managing certain facets of a game's functionality:
+   * **SceneManager** - Controls what scene is currently playing and allows switching to a different one.
  * **Various** - Other classes that do not make sense to create a separate module for them:
    * **TextureStore** - Store for all the textures for easy access to a specific full texture, sprite in a sheet, tile in a tileset or an arbitrary fragment of a texture.
 Useful for serializing and unserializing textures later.
    * **AssetLoader** - Promise-powered upgrade to Pixi's resource loader that allows easily loading, importing and handling all kinds of assets.